jgiacomini/Tiny.RestClient/README.md

 * Support of cancellation token on each requests
 * Automatic XML and JSON serialization / deserialization
 * Support of custom serialisation / deserialisation
+* Support of camelCase, snakeCase kebabCase for json serialization
 * Support of multi-part form data
 * Download file
 * Upload file